sparcopen/do-a-doathon/index.md

 <!-- Note: This page is intended to describe doathons & sell the idea.
 Selling to potential hosts here, rather than to attendees.
 CTA is to get people to look at the guide & host. -->

-# What is a Doathon?
+# Brainstorming bits & bobs

+We run events to educate, connect, and change the world.

 ![London Doathon](https://github.com/sparcopen/do-a-doathon/blob/master/assets/doathon_london.jpg?raw=true)

-# Brainstorming bits & bobs

 &#10003;
 &#10005;